simrann20/Hangman_Game_Project/README.md

 You are provided with a basic, working algorithm.
 This algorithm will match the provided masked string (e.g. a _ _ l e) to all possible words in the dictionary, tabulate the frequency of letters appearing in these possible words, and then guess the letter with the highest frequency of appearence that has not already been guessed.
 If there are no remaining words that match then it will default back to the character frequency distribution of the entire dictionary.

-This benchmark strategy is successful approximately 18% of the time.
+The benchmark strategy is successful approximately 18% of the time.
 Your task is to design an algorithm that significantly outperforms this benchmark.